 As mentioned before, the school has state of the art sport, arts and academic facilities – and the combination of modern facilities and historic buildings makes this a very pleasant learning environment.
 Located in a quiet, tree-lined area of Hammersmith, the school is well connected for London, airports and other transport links.

-This year, applicants sat the ISEB Common Pre-test, which offered flexibility due to the pandemic.
+Applicants sit the ISEB Common Pre-test.
 This is a computer-based test with sections covering verbal and non-verbal reasoning, English and mathematics, and it takes two and a half hours to complete.
-Students were also able to sit the ISEB Common Pre-Test at their own junior schools, at other senior schools, or at Godolphin and Latymer, again to provide flexibility.
-Students who achieved the highest results were asked for a reference from their current Head and invited for an interview to “Assess whether Godolphin and Latymer is the right school for them”.
+Students are also able to sit the ISEB Common Pre-Test at their own junior schools, at other senior schools, or at Godolphin and Latymer, again to provide flexibility.
+Students who achieved the highest results are asked for a reference from their current Head and invited for an interview to “Assess whether Godolphin and Latymer is the right school for them”.

 For Sixth Form students joining from other schools, the first stage of the selection process is to sit a cognitive abilities test; candidates who meet the required level in the assessment are invited for a series of structured subject interviews.
 These interviews are conducted by subject specialists, and it enables the candidates to demonstrate specific skills appropriate to their chosen subjects.